Best Small Wedding Venues in Melbourne: handpicked by Briars Atlas photography

 The only concern usually had around having a wedding on family property, is that of cleanup!
 But keep your crew small, keep the food simple, and it’s a great way to have a meaningful celebration where the only timeline you’re working to is your own.

-6. Small Wedding anywhere: Air BnB
+7. Micro Wedding venue: Air BnB

 An Air-Bnb has all the intimacy and timeline benefits of hosting it on your own family property, with the added bonus of being able to get married at any spectacular geographic location of your own choosing.
 Select a location with adventure nearby and a good kitchen within.